Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Data and Methods

-In this paper, we will use data from DESI's Early Data Release (EDR).
-These data are separated into three stages of survey validation, which we refer to as ``sv1'', ``sv2'', and ``sv3''.
-These surveys are distinct from each other both in time frame and targeting implementation --- these stages are described in \citet{TargetingPaper} and \citet{SVPaper}.
-Observations of the same target made during different surveys are not coadded and as such it is possible that a target could be present in multiple surveys.
+Observations of the same target made during different survey validation stages are not coadded, and as such it is possible that a target could be present in multiple of these surveys.
 In such cases we will only consider the results of our absorber search for only the healpix coadded spectrum from the survey which has the highest squared template signal-to-noise (TSNR2; see section 4.14 of \citealt{PipelinePaper} for a full description of this statistic).

 TSNR2 is calculated for different target classes (i.e. emission line galaxies, luminous red galaxies, quasars) according to their expected spectral properties and redshift distribution.
 This results in a more informed statistic that better weights relevant spectral features such as emission lines and the Lyman-$\alpha$ Forest.
 Notably, TSNR2 values for different target classes cannot be fairly compared, so when we refer to TSNR2 generically throughout this paper we will be referring to the TSNR2\_QSO statistic.